AmadeusITGroup/AgnosUI/docs/04-Services/00-Introduction.md

-# Introduction
+# Introduction to Services

-## TODO
+## Overview

-To be done.
+AgnosUI Services are pure Typescript utilities that handle problematics such as popovers or focus tracking in a reactive and framework-agnostic manner.
-Introducing quickly again what's a service in AgnosUI, and linking to the doc about Directives.
+They are provided in the core package, @agnos-ui/core, and can be used with or without the widgets.